Get to know the Creative Team behind The Lion King

 Other successful stage ventures have included the Olivier-nominated London hit Shakespeare in Love, stage productions ofDisney’s High School Musical, Der Glöckner Von Notre Dame in Berlin, and King David in concert.
 DTP has collaborated with some of America’s leading regional theatres to develop new stage titles including The Jungle Book and The Hunchback of Notre Dame.

 Frozen, based on the Academy Award®-winning film, is slated to open on Broadway in spring 2018.

 Three ways to book

-For best availability book for Tuesday to Thursday performances in January and February
+For best availability book for Tuesday to Thursday performances this spring.

 - 2.30pm Wed, Sat & Sun